Graduate Courses

 Instructor(s): M.J.
 Fortin

 Course Description: Biologists need to use statistical methods to test their hypotheses.
-Given the increasing complexity of experiments carried out by biologists, they need however to understand the limitations of these statistics, how to select the appropriate statistics for their needs, and how to interpret them properly—both statistically and biologically.
-The goal of this advanced course in statistics is to teach biologists how to choose and use statistics, so that they can address relevant biological questions and test them with the appropriate methods.
-Specifically, an overview of advanced notions about regression analysis and ANOVA will be presented.
-The course is lecture-based with assignments designed to develop awareness about the misuse of statistics.
+Given the increasing complexity of experiments, they need to understand the limitations of these statistics, how to select the appropriate tests for their needs, and how to interpret their results both statistically and biologically.
+The goal of this advanced course in statistics is to teach biologists how to choose and use statistics so that they can address relevant biological questions and test them with the appropriate methods.
+An overview of advanced regression models and ANOVA methods will be presented.
+Assignments include two computer labs and a term paper.

 Instructor(s): M. J. Fortin

-Course Description: Ecological processes are inherently spatially structured due to spatial dependence on environmental conditions and spatial autocorrelation of species behaviours.
-The goal of this course is to provide a broad overview of the various spatial analytical methods available to quantify (geostatistics, network theory, boundary detection), test (restricted randomization) and model (spatial regressions) spatially autocorrelated ecological data.
-Students will be introduced to concepts of spatial scales and how multiscale analysis can be performed with census and sampled data.
-Furthermore, specific spatial methods to deal with point pattern data and surface pattern data will be reviewed.
-A combination of lectures and computer laboratory sessions will be used.
+Course Description: Ecological processes are inherently spatially distributed due to spatial dependence of environmental conditions and spatial autocorrelation of species behaviors and dispersal abilities.
+A broad overview of spatial analytical methods that quantify (geostatistics, network theory, boundary detection), test (restricted randomization) and model (spatial regressions), and model spatially autocorrelated ecological data will be presented.
+Students will be introduced to the concept of spatial scales and how multiscale analysis can be performed with census and sampled data.
+Spatial methods to deal with point pattern data and surface pattern data will be reviewed.
+Assignments include two computer labs and a term paper.

 Location: St. George, ESC 2144, Course Syllabus